Logic Theorist

-Logic Theorist is a computer program written in 1956 by Allen Newell, Herbert A. Simon, and Cliff Shaw.
+Logic Theorist is a computer program completed in 1956 by Allen Newell, Herbert A. Simon, and Cliff Shaw.
 It was the first program deliberately engineered to perform automated reasoning, and has been described as "the first artificial intelligence program".
-(Note: Logic theorist is usually considered the first true AI program, although Arthur Samuel's checkers program was released earlier.
+(Note: Logic Theorist is usually considered the first true AI program, although Arthur Samuel's checkers program was released earlier.
 Christopher Strachey also wrote a checkers program in 1951.)
-Logic Theorist proved 38 of the first 52 theorems in chapter two of Whitehead and Bertrand Russell's Principia Mathematica, and found new and shorter proofs for some of them.
+Logic Theorist proved 38 of the first 52 theorems in chapter two of Whitehead and Bertrand Russell's Principia Mathematica, and found a new and shorter proof for Theorem 2.85.